Translate this page:

 Physical Characteristics

-Descurainia sophia is a ANNUAL/BIENNIAL growing to 0.9 m (3ft).
+See above for USDA hardiness.
+It is hardy to UK zone 5.
 It is in flower from June to August, and the seeds ripen from August to September.
-The species is hermaphrodite (has both male and female organs).
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees, insects.
 The plant is self-fertile.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.